How to help your animals during an emergency evacuation - BC SPCA

 • Manual can opener, spoon/scoop.

-• Pet first aid kit: Have the ability and knowledge to provide emergency help for your pet.
+• Pet first aid kit: Include exam gloves, small flashlight, blunt tip scissors, gauze pads & rolls, rubbing alcohol, antibiotic ointment, sterile rinse solution, cold pack, bandage materials, thermometer and lubricating jelly, emergency thermal blanket.
+Have the ability and knowledge to provide emergency help for your pet.

-• Medications and medical records: include vet contact info, pet photos with written descriptions of your pets, and store in a Ziploc bag.
+• Medications and medical records: Include medications for two to four weeks, vet contact info, pet photos with written descriptions of your pets and store them in a Ziploc bag.

 • Copy of your pet’s current vaccination history.